neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/1-ico/1-processing/chapter.md

 }
 ```

 In this example, we're verifying that every output that is sent to the contract address (`this.address`) is GAS.
 We're also checking that there's exactly one reference.
 A reference is the corresponding `output` for the `input`s of the transaction.
+Learn more about `input`s and `output`s in the [Blockchain Basics](/docs/blockchain-basics) chapter of the main guide.

 ## Instructions